ersanchez/instructional-design/licensing/outline.md

 * using the work in a logo
 * whether you can use the work after your license runs out

+For example, check out this statement about when you can use stockpiled images from [iStockPhoto.com][ilic]:

+> "...subscription licenses only remain valid if you use your file in a project within 30 days of your subscription ending"

 ## Examples of Sites Catering to Different Licenses